Bermuda Lawn Guide

 Should I DETHACH Bermuda?

-NO… any type of grass that grows through a system of RUNNERS… should not be dethatched.
+Any type of grass that grows through a system of RUNNERS… should not be dethatched with PRONGS.
 You will end up pulling up the runners and doing more harm then good.
 If you have thatch buildup use DirtBooster and the booster spray.
 Let it work naturally.
 Golf course and sports turf managers will often VERTICUT or Fraze cut.
-This is done when you want a very thin turf for sports play and ball roll. (i.e. Soccer Fields) The consumer grade dethatchers use PRONGS that will do more damage than good.
+This is done when you want a very thin turf for sports play and ball roll. (i.e. Soccer Fields) If you NEED to dethatch, then use a BLADED dethatcher like the one below.